Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Approach

 \textbf{Preprocessing}.
 To refine the dataset for manual analysis, we performed several preprocessing steps~(as shown in \autoref{tab:vuln_data_summary}).
-First, we filtered vulnerabilities by year, retaining only those reported in 2023 and 2024 to ensure relevance to the current landscape of LLM security.
-Second, we assessed the repository relevance by cross-checking each vulnerability to verify whether it was related to LLM infrastructure or belonged to relevant open-source repositories.
-Finally, we removed duplicates across sources to avoid overrepresentation of the same vulnerability.
-After these filtering and deduplication processes, we obtained a set of 597 unique vulnerabilities that were manually labeled and analyzed.
+First, we excluded vulnerabilities reported prior to November 2022, as these were less likely to be strongly associated with LLM technologies, given that this period predates the public release of ChatGPT~(\textbf{S1}).
+Second, we verified whether each vulnerability was indeed associated with the 597 LLM supply chain component projects identified in our repository selection process~(\textbf{S2}).
+Finally, we removed duplicates across sources to avoid overrepresentation of the same vulnerability~(\textbf{S3}).
+After these processes, we obtained a set of 597 unique vulnerabilities for manual labeling analysis.